die-hardfan/VLSI_articles/cmos/readme.md

 On the other hand, CMOS technology hadn't truly kept up.
 In the early 1960s, NMOS technology was still predominantly used, alongside BJTs.
 But in 1965, Gordon Moore (from Intel) made an empirical observation and prediction that:
 > _The number of transistors on a computer chip would approximately double every two years, leading to a significant increase in computing power while reducing the cost per transistor_

 (It's important to note that this is not a _law_.
 Unlike Newton's _laws_ of motion, for example, this was simply an observation, initially.
 And companies have strived to keep up with it, hence it has turned into a prediction.
-Though that has been failing recently, too. //add a link to related article)
+Though some argue that it has been failing recently, some say there are extensions to it.
+Read more [here](https://medium.com/@sasly204800/is-moores-law-ending-b6da8da0f20a))

 This pushed the semiconductor industry to improve constantly, but it was hard to keep up with due to increased power consumption (due to increased transistor density).
 This made the low-power CMOS technology more attractive compared to BJTs or NMOS-only circuits.
 Coupled with Dennard's scaling, which stated roughly that:
 > _As transistor dimensions shrink, the power density remains constant because both voltage and current scale downward with the size reduction, allowing the power use to stay in proportion with area_